-Even if you don’t believe the excuses for living in a more sustainable way, the fact of cutting down waste and reducing the amount of energy we use should be important – it’s a way of saving money in the long and short term.
+Even if you don’t believe the excuses for living more sustainably, the fact of cutting down waste and reducing the amount of energy we use should be important – it’s a way of saving money in the long and short term.

 Switch to LED Lighting?
 Can’t Afford It

 LED lighting used to be quite expensive with the average cost of one bulb around $15 but prices have come down in recent years.
 If you want to be greener on a budget, however, there are other ways to save on your lighting bills.
 For instance, switching off lights when they are not in use can save you between 30 and 40% if you really put your mind to it.
 And if you can’t afford new bulbs at the moment try spreading it across the year and replace a bulb once every few weeks.
 Before you know it your house will be lit by efficient LED bulbs.

 We are so used to finding things in packs that we hardly blink an eye nowadays.
 Buying loose vegetables, and only what you need, as well as meat can not only reduce the need for recycling but also help cut your food budget down.
 Most stores and large retail chains are starting to encourage more sustainable farming anyway so the chances are your normal fresh vegetables and fruit are more organic than they used to be.

 We can’t all afford a nice new hybrid vehicle but changing a few habits can go a long way to reducing how much gasoline you use up.
 There may be a day when we all drive around in Chevys that are powered by the sun but for now, you can stop those short trips to the store and cycle or walk there instead.
 Not only will you be getting more exercise but you won’t be filling the air with exhaust fumes.